jlpacher/Fraude-detection-SMS/README.md

-# Fraude detection in SMS messages using NLP and classifyer.
+# Fraude detection in SMS messages using NLP and GaussianNB classifyer.

-Classification code to SMS messages.
-Possible classification are: 'OK' or 'BLOCKED'.
+Python code to SMS messages with possible classification as: 'OK' or 'BLOCKED'.

 Blocked == SPAM.